forestryio-templates/serverless-atomic-algolia/README.md

 > **Note:**
 > Depending on how long your site takes to deploy, this may cause the index to be updated prematurely.
-> To fix this, add
+> To fix this, you can set the debounce variable in `secrets.yml` to make the function wait X number of seconds before running.